CodePawfect/mockzz-cli/README.md

 ### Why Would I use this?

 - Easy to set up and install
-- Leightweight, interactiv CLI and fast
+- Lightweight, interactiv CLI and fast

 ## Table of Contents